apacheignite/documentation/clustering/cluster-configuration-20.md

   "title": "Failure Detection Timeout"
 }
 [/block]
 Failure detection timeout is used to determine how long a cluster node should wait before considering a remote connection with other node failed.
-This timeout is the easiest way to tune discovery SPI's failure detection feature depending on the network and hardware conditions of your cluster.
+This timeout is the easiest way to tune discovery SPI's failure detection feature depending on the network and hardware conditions of your environment.
 [block:callout]
 {
   "type": "warning",
   "body": "The timeout automatically controls such configuration parameters of `TcpDiscoverySpi` as socket timeout, message acknowledgment timeout and others.
-If any of these parameters is set explicitly, then the failure timeout setting will be ignored."
+If any of these parameters is set explicitly, then the failure timeout setting will be ignored.", "title": ""
 }
 [/block]
-Failure detection timeout is configured with `IgniteConfiguration.setFailureDetectionTimeout(long failureDetectionTimeout)` method.
-Default value, that is equal to 10 seconds, is chosen in a way to make it possible for discovery SPI to work reliably on most of hardware and virtual deployments, but this has made failure detection time worse.
-However, for stable low-latency networks the parameter may be set to ~200 milliseconds in order to detect and react on failures quicker.
+The failure detection timeout is configured with `IgniteConfiguration.setFailureDetectionTimeout(long)` for Apache Ignite server nodes and `IgniteConfiguration.setClientFailureDetectionTimeout(long)` for client nodes respectively.
+The default value, that is equal to 10 seconds for the server nodes and 30 seconds for the client nodes, is chosen in a way to make it possible for discovery SPI to work reliably on most of on-premise and containerized deployments.
+However, for stable low-latency networks, the parameter can be set to ~200 milliseconds in order to detect and react to​ failures quicker.
 [block:api-header]
 {
   "type": "basic",
   "title": "Configuration"
 }
 [/block]
-Following configuration parameters can be optionally configured on `TcpDiscoverySpi`.
+Below you can see the most frequently used `TcpDiscoverySpi` configuration parameters.
+Refer to `TcpDiscoverySpi` javadoc to see the full list of configuration options.
 [block:parameters]
 {
   "data": {
     "0-0": "`setIpFinder(TcpDiscoveryIpFinder)`",
-    "0-1": "IP finder that is used to share info about nodes IP addresses.", "0-2": "`TcpDiscoveryMulticastIpFinder`\n\nProvided implementations can be used:\n`TcpDiscoverySharedFsIpFinder`\n`TcpDiscoveryS3IpFinder`\n`TcpDiscoveryJdbcIpFinder`\n`TcpDiscoveryVmIpFinder`",
-    "h-0": "Setter Method",
+    "0-1": "IP finder that is used to share info about nodes IP addresses.", "0-2": "`TcpDiscoveryMulticastIpFinder`\n\nSome of the implementations that can be used:\n`TcpDiscoverySharedFsIpFinder`\n`TcpDiscoveryS3IpFinder`\n`TcpDiscoveryJdbcIpFinder`\n`TcpDiscoveryVmIpFinder`", "h-0": "Setter Method",
     "h-1": "Description",
     "h-2": "Default",